Solar panels

 Solar panel costs and savings

 The size of the solar panel array your home requires influences the amount you'll pay for a solar PV system.
-Access difficulties to your roof may add to costs.
+The average size of a solar array installed in Scotland is around 4 kilowatt peak (kWp) and will cost around £6,500 to install.
+If there are access difficulties to your roof then this may add to costs.

 Solar PV diverters